Is That Customer in Your Database REALLY a Loyal Customer?

 In fact, that same homeowner’s name could very well appear in one or more of your competitors’ databases as well.
 Here are a few ways to determine whether each contact in your database is actually a loyal customer.

 When your team was onsite during the last service call, did the customer to leave a positive review or testimonial?
 Writing a positive review for a business is a powerful act of brand advocacy and a strong indicator of customer loyalty.
 Similarly, customers who have provided referrals in the past will also tend to be loyal to your brand.

 You can also assess customer loyalty by simply having your techs ask the question, whether on a comment card or in person, “how likely are you to recommend us to recommend us to your friends, family, and colleagues on a scale from one to 10?”

 If they answer with a 9 or a 10, they’re prospective brand advocates and can safely be counted as a loyal customer.
+However, it should be noted that your brand probably still will need to maintain top-of-mind awareness in order to maintain that relationship with your brand advocate customers.
 Otherwise, leveraging further advertising and marketing efforts can be effective in reacquiring their business the next time they need to place a service call.

 Do They Have a Maintenance Agreement?

 Bear with us on the metaphor here, but as a home service company, your customers are not unlike what fans are to a rock star.
 You might have released one hit single — in your case, in the form of a successful first visit — but that’s not enough to keep your career (or your home services company) alive.

 You have to continue to prove your value to your customers, and a maintenance agreement is a great way for both you and your customers to show your loyalty to one another.
 If the homeowners in your database have signed a maintenance agreement, then you’ve effectively sealed the deal in terms of acquiring a loyal customer.